apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 DevLake uses a dynamic rate limit to collect BitBucket data.
 You can adjust the rate limit if you want to increase or lower the speed.

 The maximum rate limit for different entities in BitBucket(Cloud) is [1,000 requests/hour](https://support.atlassian.com/bitbucket-cloud/docs/api-request-limits/).
-But we find it can run when we try rate limit more than 1000/h.
-So you can try the bigger maximum if you repo is big enough.
+But we find it can run when we try a rate limit of more than 1000/h.
+So you can try the bigger maximum if your repo is big enough.

 <!-- ![image](https://user-images.githubusercontent.com/3294100/220094172-9e8e9e8b-75ea-4c3e-8e5b-716320dabb64.png) -->